“The Wiles of the Devil” series: (post #8)

 Hebrews 4:15 says that Jesus was tempted in all the ways that we are tempted.
 I take that to mean that He was tempted to lie, cheat, covet, steal, get drunk, seek revenge, act selfishly, worship false gods, commit sexual sin, murder, etc. Is there a Bible verse or story that showcases Him being tempted with each specific type of temptation?
 No. But Hebrews 4:15 still says what it says, so Jesus must have faced each type of temptation at least once in His lifetime.

 What the Bible does give us in regards to Jesus being tempted is the famous story of Satan tempting Him in the Judean wilderness.
-That story is told in Matthew 4:1-11, Mark 1:12-13, and Luke 4:1-13, and it involves three distinct rounds of temptation.
+That story is told in Matthew 4:1-11, Mark 1:12-13 (a barely brief summary), and Luke 4:1-13, and it involves three distinct rounds of temptation.
 Luke’s order for the rounds differs from Matthew’s, but that isn’t uncommon for Luke.
 His writing style sometimes has him presenting his material topically or logically rather than chronologically.
 So let’s look at Christ’s three rounds of temptation using Matthew’s order.

 Round 1: Satan comes to Jesus and says, “If You are the Son of God, command that these stones become bread” (Matthew 4:3).
 This temptation is particularly appealing to Jesus at that moment because He has just completed a fast lasting forty days and forty nights (Matthew 4:2, Luke 4:2).
 To say He is hungry would be a landmark understatement.
 Still, Jesus doesn’t yield to the temptation.
 He responds by quoting a portion of Deuteronomy 8:3: “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.'”